COVID-19 Resource Page

 In their recent articles, several authors have discussed the clinical management of autonomic dysfunction and graded exercise therapy for individuals diagnosed with long-COVID or PACS syndrome.

-A virologic rebound and a substantially prolongated shedding of replication-competent viruses were found in 21% of vaccinated COVID-19 outpatients treated with nirmatrelvir-ritonavir
+This study demonstrated that virologic rebound was found in 21% of COVID-19 outpatients treated with nirmatrelvir-ritonavir.

 Acyclovir clinically resolved or significantly improved symptoms in patients diagnosed with long COVID syndrome